jincubator/Tribunal/README.md

 There are also a few view functions:
  - `quote(Compact calldata compact, Mandate calldata mandate, Directive calldata directive)` will suggest a dispensation amount (function of gas on claim chain + any additional "protocol overhead" if using push-based cross-chain messaging)
+  - `disposition(bytes32 claimHash)` will check if a given claim hash has already been disposed (used)
  - `getCompactWitnessDetails()` will return the Mandate witness typestring and that correlates token + amount arguments (so frontends can show context about the token and use decimal inputs)
- - `disposition(address sponsor, bytes32 seal)` will check if a seal has been recorded yet for a given sponsor.
- - `getMandateHash(Compact calldata compact, Mandate calldata mandate)` will return the EIP712 typehash for the mandate, which must be provided as the witness to The Compact when processing the claim.
+ - `deriveMandateHash(Mandate calldata mandate)` will return the EIP712 typehash for the mandate
+ - `deriveClaimHash(Compact calldata compact, bytes32 mandateHash)` will return the unique claim hash for a compact and mandate combination
- - `getSettlementAmount(Compact calldata compact, Mandate calldata mandate)` will return the settlement amount based on the compact and mandate; the base fee and priority fee will be applied to the amount and so should be tuned in the call appropriately.
+ - `getSettlementAmount(Compact calldata compact, Mandate calldata mandate)` will return the settlement amount based on the compact and mandate; the base fee and priority fee will be applied to the amount and so should be tuned in the call appropriately

 #### Mandate EIP-712 Typehash
 This is what swappers will see as their witness data when signing a `Compact`: